 3. Malware Infection

 Most businesses are aware on some level of the security threat posed by malware, yet many people are unaware that email spam is still the main vector of malware attack.
-According to the Ponemon Institute’s 2017 State of Cybersecurity in Small and Medium-Sized Business (SMB) report, 36 percent of SMBs experienced malware attacks that year.

 Because malware comes from a range of sources, several different tools are needed for preventing infection.
 A robust email scanning and filtering system is necessary, as are malware and vulnerability scans.
 Like breaches, which are often caused by malware infection, employee education is vital to keep businesses safe from malware.